PengChen11/201-labs/README.md

 This is a Code Fellows 201 class project.

+## Updates

+- lab-02
+  Created Bio, listed 5 questions only take "yes" or "no" as response and return answers.
+- lab-03
+  Added two more questions, created buttons for each question and redisigned the layout of the page.

 <!-- ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.